 This has been noticed that the throughput graph is always less attentive.
-The reason could be either a performance tester does not understand its importance or does not care about it because it is not included in the NFRs.
+The reason could be that a performance tester does not understand its importance or does not care about it because it is not included in the NFRs.
 Of course, it is true that Throughput does not fall under the core performance metric category but it does not mean that it can be ignored.
-Let’s try to understand the importance of throughput graph in performance testing.
+Let’s try to understand the importance of throughput graphs in performance testing.

 As per standard definition, the unit of information a system can process or transfer in a given amount of time represents Throughput.
-If you use both LoadRunner and JMeter then you may get two definitions of Throughput.
+If you use both LoadRunner and JMeter then you may get two definitions.
 In LoadRunner, throughput is the amount of data sent by the server to the client.
 On the other hand, JMeter represents the number of requests sent by a client to the server.
 Although JMeter has separate ‘sent bytes’ and ‘received bytes’ graphs.

 Here, we will discuss LoadRunner’s ‘Throughput’ graph or JMeter’s ‘Received Bytes’ graph.

 - To measure the amount of data received from the server in bytes, KB or MB

 - To identify the network bandwidth issue

 Throughput Graph axes represent:

 - X-axis: This graph shows elapsed time on X-axis.
 The elapsed time may be relative time or actual time as per the setting of graph.
 The X-axis of the graph also shows the complete duration of the test (without applying any filter).